Harary's Sum and Integral Sum Graphs -- A Survey in detail: Structural Properties of , , ,

-Define mapping $f: V(G^+(S))$ $\rightarrow$ $V(G^+_{n-s} \cup W_s)$ such that $f(u_{s+i}) = v_i$ for $i = 1, 2, \ldots, n-s$ and $f(u_{n+j}) = w_j$ for $j = 1, 2, \ldots, s$.
+Define mapping $f: V(G^+(S))$ $\rightarrow$ $V(G^+_{n-s} \cup W_s)$ such that $f(u_{s+i}) = v_i$ for $i = 1, 2, \dots, n-s$ and $f(u_{n+j}) = w_j$ for $j = 1, 2, \dots, s$.
 This mapping is clearly a one-to-one correspondence between the sets of vertices of the two graphs.
 We now show that it is an isomorphism by looking at the neighborhoods of the vertices $u_i$ in $G^+(S)$.
-The neighbors of $u_{s+1}$ are $u_{s+2}, u_{s+3}, \ldots, u_{n-1}$, the neighbors of $u_{s+2}$ are $u_{s+1}, u_{s+3}, \ldots, u_{n-2}$, and so on.
+The neighbors of $u_{s+1}$ are $u_{s+2}, u_{s+3}, \dots, u_{n-1}$, the neighbors of $u_{s+2}$ are $u_{s+1}, u_{s+3}, \dots, u_{n-2}$, and so on.
 In addition, for $n-s+1 \leq \l \leq s+n$, $u_{\l}$ is of degree 0 .
 It follows that for $i,j \leq n-s$, $u_{s+i}$ is adjacent to $u_{s+j}$ if and only if $v_i$ is adjacent to $v_j$ in $G^+_{n-s}$.
 Furthermore, if $\l > n-s$, then $f(u_{\l})$ is in $W_s$, so isolated vertices are mapped to isolated vertices.
 Consequently, $f$ is an isomorphism. \end{proof}

 For convenience, if graph $F$ is a subgraph of graph $G$ without the vertex labels, this will often be denoted by $F \subseteq _\mathrm{wvl} G$.
-Similarly, if $F$ is isomorphic to $G$ without the vertex labels, we often write $F \cong _\mathrm{wvl} G$.
-Following theorem is related to the previous theorem.
+Similarly, if $F$ is isomorphic to $G$ without the vertex labels, we often write $F \cong _\mathrm{wvl} G$ and if $F$ is an induced subgraph of $G$, this will sometimes be denoted by $F \leq G$ and by $F \leq_\mathrm{wvl} G$.
+Following theorem is a corollary to the previous theorem.